Beal, Westbrook lead Wiz past Pacers 142-115 for East 8 seed - WHIZ News

 That they did, thanks in no small part to the 2016-17 league MVP.

-A little more than a week after breaking Oscar Robertson’s career record for most regular-season triple-doubles, Westbrook finished Thursday with 18 points, 15 rebounds and eight assists, and it was Beal — second in the NBA in scoring two years in a row — whose 3-pointer opened up a 30-point lead at 98-68 with about four minutes left in the third quarter.
+A little more than a week after breaking Oscar Robertson’s career record for most regular-season triple-doubles, Westbrook finished Thursday with 18 points, 15 assists and eight rebounds, and it was Beal — second in the NBA in scoring two years in a row — whose 3-pointer opened up a 30-point lead at 98-68 with about four minutes left in the third quarter.

 “We weren’t able to sustain some of their punches,” Indiana’s Doug McDermott said.